btahir/hacky-experiments/README.md

 ## 🚀 Getting Started

 1. Clone the repository.
-2. Choose the project you’re interested in.
+2. Choose the project you're interested in.
-3. Follow the instructions provided in the project’s README file.
+3. Follow the instructions provided in the project's README file.

 ## 🛠️ Technologies